jonnonz1/nz-statute-book/acts/public/1988/tariff-act-1988.md

 Subject to this Act, the duty (if any) payable under the Normal Tariff shall be paid on all goods imported into New Zealand or entered therein for home consumption or entered therein for delivery to a manufacturing area.

 ### 7 Application of Tariff
-(1) The Tariff applies to goods in a Tariff item that are the produce or manufacture of a preferential country at the rate— (a) specified after the preferential abbreviation (if any) in the column of the Tariff headed Preferential Tariff; or (b) specified in some other way (for example, in a footnote or other indicator) in the Tariff by reference to the preferential country or the preferential abbreviation; or
+(1) The Tariff applies to goods in a Tariff item that are the produce or manufacture of a preferential country or preferential group of countries at the rate—
+  (a) specified after the preferential abbreviation (if any) in the column of the Tariff headed Preferential Tariff; or (b) specified in some other way (for example, in a footnote or other indicator) in the Tariff by reference to the preferential country or group of countries or the preferential abbreviation; or
-  (c) specified in an agreement or document incorporated into an Order in Council in reliance on section 7C by reference to the preferential abbreviation or to the preferential country.
+  (c) specified in an agreement or document incorporated into an Order in Council in reliance on section 7C by reference to the preferential abbreviation or to the preferential country or group of countries.
-(2) The liability to duty of any goods that are the produce or manufacture of a country must, for the purposes of this section, be determined according to the status of that country at the time when the goods are imported into New Zealand.
+(2) The liability to duty of any goods that are the produce or manufacture of a country or group of countries must, for the purposes of this section, be determined according to the status of that country or group of countries at the time when the goods are imported into New Zealand.
 (3) In this section, unless the context otherwise requires,—
-  - **preferential abbreviation** , in relation to a preferential country listed or described in the first column of note 3 of the Tariff, means the abbreviation specified opposite that country in the second column of that note
+  - **preferential abbreviation** , in relation to a preferential country or preferential group of countries listed or described in the first column of note 3 of the Tariff, means the abbreviation specified opposite that country or group of countries in the second column of that note
-  - **preferential country** means a country listed or described in the first column of note 3 of the Tariff.
+  - **preferential country** means a country listed or described in the first column of note 3 of the Tariff
+  - **preferential group of countries** means a group of countries listed or described in the first column of note 3 of the Tariff.

 ### 7A Orders in Council about preferential countries
 (1) The Governor-General may, by Order in Council, do all or any of the following: